Kenneth Clarke: Health Secretary (and aftermath)

 This was not well received by doctors and their trade union, the British Medical Association, launched a poster campaign against Clarke's reforms, claiming that the NHS was "underfunded, undermined and under threat".
 They also called the new GP contracts "Stalinist".
 A March 1990 opinion poll commissioned by the BMA showed that 73% believed that the NHS was not safe in Conservative hands.
 Clarke later claimed that the BMA was "the most unscrupulous trade union I have ever dealt with and I've dealt with every trade union across the board".
 Although Thatcher tried to halt the reforms just before they were introduced, Clarke successfully argued that they were necessary to demonstrate the government's commitment to the NHS.
 Thatcher told Clarke: "It is you I'm holding responsible if my NHS reforms don't work".

 By 1994 almost all hospitals had opted to become trusts but GP fundholding was much less popular.
 There were allegations that fundholders received more funding than non-fundholders, creating a two-tier system.
 GP fundholding was abolished by Labour in 1997 and replaced by Primary Care Groups.
 According to John Campbell, by "the mid-1990s the NHS was treating more patients, more efficiently than in the 1980s...the system was arguably better managed and more accountable than before".
 Studies suggest that while the competition introduced in the "internal market" system resulted in shorter waiting times it also caused a reduction in the quality of care for patients.

-Clarke has been the subject of criticism over the decades for his involvement in the contaminated blood scandal.
+Clarke has been the subject of criticism over the decades for his responsibility for the contaminated blood scandal.
 It was the largest loss-of-life disaster in Britain since the 1950s and claimed the lives of thousands of haemophiliacs.
 Theresa May ordered a public inquiry into the contaminated blood scandal in July 2017.
 In July 2021, Clarke gave oral evidence to the inquiry with his demeanour being widely branded "arrogant, pompous and contemptuous" by the press.
 It was reported that he argued with inquiry counsel, refused to apologise and at one point even walked out while the chairman, Sir Brian Langstaff, was speaking.